 Repeatable Patterns, Systemic Effects

-A contract, however carefully drafted, remains a private arrangement between two parties.
-It produces no shared vocabulary and creates nothing others can build on.
-System dynamics shift when choices become repeatable - when a recognisable pattern emerges that actors adopt because it works for them, and that third parties can read and compare - or demand.
+A single contract governs only its own deal - it binds the two parties to it and goes no further.
+It produces no shared vocabulary and leaves nothing others can read, compare, or build on.
+System dynamics shift only when a choice becomes repeatable - when a recognisable pattern emerges that actors adopt because it works for them, and that third parties can read, compare, and come to expect.

 Creative Commons is the clearest precedent.
-A small family of standardised terms for sharing knowledge and culture, required by no government, adopted by scholars and creators because it made certain choices easy and legible.
+A small family of standardised terms for sharing knowledge and culture, required by no government, adopted by creators and scholars because it made certain choices easy and legible.
 Individual decisions, over time, aggregated into something that had not existed before: a commons of openly accessible resources.
 Open-source licensing achieved the same for code, and now increasingly for AI model weights.
-Neither spread by mandate; both reshaped entire sectors through accumulation alone, and both remain enforceable through existing legal infrastructure..
+Neither was imposed from above; both reshaped entire sectors through bottom-up accumulation alone, and both remain enforceable through existing legal infrastructure.

 The AIC Framework applies a similar logic to the conditions under which AI capabilities are contracted into use.
 Its vehicle is a licence - not in the narrow intellectual-property sense, but in the functional sense that open-source developers already recognise: a set of terms that attaches to a capability and travels with it through the value chain.
 When a developer chooses an open-source licence, they set conditions on how their code circulates; across thousands of projects, those individual choices built an ecosystem.
 The AIC licence does the same for AI capabilities - where Creative Commons and open source attach conditions to intellectual property, the AIC Framework attaches conditions to the deployment and use of AI capabilities.